vivicowan/Code-Refactoring/README.md

 # Code-Refactoring

-## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
-- What was your motivation?
+## Creating a more accesible Horiseon Digital Marketing webpage.

+- The motivation behind this task was to ensure that the Horiseon Marketing Agency increased efficiency with their webpage.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?